catppuccin/typst/src/tidy/styles.typ

-#import "../flavors.typ": get-or-validate-flavor, flavors
+#import "../flavors.typ": flavors, get-or-validate-flavor
 #import "../utils.typ": dict-at
 #import "@preview/tidy:0.4.1": utilities
 #import utilities: *

-#import "@preview/tidy:0.4.1" as tidy: styles, show-example as example
+#import "@preview/tidy:0.4.1" as tidy: show-example as example, styles

 /// A style that can be used to generate documentation using #link("https://typst.app/universe/package/tidy")[Tidy]
 /// for the Catppuccino theme.
 The returned dictionary is a tidy styles dictionary with some additional keys,